rellermeyer/99tsp/prolog/Simulated Annealing/README.md

 where example.tsp is the file you would like to parse.

 You must have swipl installing on your computer in order to run this.

+Im limited in knowledge of prolog, so I do not know how to/ if it is possible to make a make-file for this solution at the moment, sorry